-No matter when you are reading this, I am sure that the economy is shifting or in a state of flux, and you needing to know how to monetize in this ALWAYS the new norm.
+No matter when you are reading this, I am sure that the economy is shifting or in a state of flux, and you need to know how to monetize in this is ALWAYS the new norm.

 And yet, even though the economy has shifted, think about it — there are people and companies that are doing great!
 Right?
 And there are also people and companies who are doing average or failing.

 How can that be?
 How can some companies do great (even in the same industry) and others fail miserably if they are all working under the same economic conditions?

 Take a moment to really think about this.
 No matter where the economy is, there are people who are monetizing, even making huge profits.
 So is it the economy that is ultimately going to determine whether or not a person or business is a success?
 Absolutely not!

 So here is what you should be asking yourself right now: If it’s not the economy, who or what is it?
 What is going to determine someone’s monetization success?